import numpy as np

 plt.plot(all_weeks, mu, color='g')

-plt.fill_between(all_weeks, mu - 1.64*sigma, mu + 1.64*sigma, alpha=0.05, color='g')
+plt.fill_between(all_weeks, mu - 1.64*sigma, mu + 1.64*sigma, alpha=0.05, color='g')# plot for a given patient

 y = column_or_1d(y, warn=True)